Collaborative Law or Collaborative Practice (CP) – a focus on family members’ interests – not just the spouses’ rights

 Nancy Cameron QC suggests the following definition for a successful OUTCOME:

-- Meet the highest prioritized needs of each client;
+- Try to meet the highest prioritized needs of each client;

-- Protect and safeguard the children’s well being and security;
+- Focus on protecting and safeguarding the children’s well-being and security;

 - Maintain (or, if necessary repair or create) a working relationship between the clients;

-- Be practical enough for the clients to be able to live with and carry through;
+- Be practical enough for the clients to be able to live with the CP process and a proposed outcome to carry through;

 - Be informed enough by the legal backdrop to withstand judicial scrutiny;